-If you plan to place one of these delightful plants in your home, follow these rope plant care suggestions.
+If you plan to place one of these delightful plants in your home, follow these Hindu rope plant care suggestions.

 Hindu Rope Plant Care Tips

 How Big Does The Hoya Compacta Grow?

 The “Krinkle Kurl” is a slow-growing plant recommended for USDA hardiness zones 10 – 12 for outdoor growth.
 When growing outdoors, the rope plant needs indirect sunlight.